o-x-y-g-e-n/bestuxschool/content/posts/2021-05-20--university-of-maryland-college-park/index.md

 ---

-## Cost of Attendence for Master of Master of Human Computer Interaction (HCIM) - University of Maryland [🔗](https://ischool.umd.edu/academics/tuition-fees-graduate)
+## Cost of Attendence for Master of Master of Human Computer Interaction (HCIM) - University of Maryland [read more](https://ischool.umd.edu/academics/tuition-fees-graduate)
 |   |   |
 |---|---|
 | Cost (per Credit) (in-state)      | **$871.83**          |